 Invest in Advertising (promotion)

-This has a requirement, you must create and flesh out a product or service, otherwise, what are you going to advertise?
+What is freelance work without a well-defined product or service to offer?
+You must create and flesh out a product or service, otherwise, what are you going to advertise?
 Just getting an advertisement out there with an enticing headline and a luring copy is not enough.
-If don't bring anything new and extremely beneficial to the table, your potential customers are going to see through it.
+If you don't bring anything new and extremely beneficial to the table, your potential customers are going to see through it.

 Once you have a product or service, and advertisements, which by the way preferably are two that are different, you launch campaigns in the channels you chose to use for advertising.
 This is easier said than done and you need some preparation on how to do all the advertising processes, like: